 See below the instantaneous full Evryscope image, stitched together from all cameras

-We have started ordering the parts for a Northern Evryscope to be deployed at the Mount Laguna Observatory (MLO).
+A new Northern Evryscope is being deployed at the Mount Laguna Observatory (MLO) during summer 2018.
 The Evryscope-North is funded by a collaboration of San Diego State University (SDSU), UNC-Chapel Hill and the Research Corporation Scialog program.
 See more details in here.